kevinxyc1/inventify/README.md

 1. git clone the project

 2. Install NPM packages and dependencies
-The package is pip installable:
 ```bash
 npm install
 ```

-3. Create `.env` file in the root directory and enter DATABASE_URL for MongoDB
+3. Create `.env` file in the root directory and enter DATABASE_URL for MongoDB.
+For Example:
-Example:
 ```bash
 DATASET_URL="mongodb://localhost/inventify"
 ```